AviatrixSystems/Docs/HowTos/checkpoint_bootstrap_azure.rst

 Launch the instance.
 Wait for 15 minutes for it to boot up and initialize.

-Login to the HTTPS interface of the public IP with the username and password specified in the Bootstrap Configuration file.
+Log into the HTTPS interface of the public IP with the username and password specified in the Bootstrap Configuration file.

-Ready to go!
+Ready to Go
 ----------------

-Now your firewall instance is ready to receive packets!
+Now your firewall instance is ready to receive packets.

 Next step is to validate your configurations in the Check Point Security Gateway, and configure polices for Ingress and Egress inspection.

-By default, all traffic is allowed in Check Point that can be verfied by launching one instance in PROD Spoke VNET and DEV Spoke VNET.
-Start ping packets from a instance in DEV Spoke VNET to the private IP of another instance in PROD Spoke VNET.
+By default, all traffic is allowed in Check Point that can be verified by launching one instance in PROD Spoke VPC/VNet and DEV Spoke VPC/VNet.
+Start ping packets from a instance in DEV Spoke VPC/VNet to the private IP of another instance in PROD Spoke VPC/VNet.
 The ICMP traffic should go through the Check Point and be inspected in Security Gateway.

 Additional References